480 Wilson Road

 Background - full CV available upon request

-Dr. Riley is an Associate Professor in the Department of Fisheries and Wildlife, and a scientist in the Partnership for Ecosystem Research and Management (PERM), sponsored by the Wildlife Division of Michigan's Department of Natural Resources.
+Dr. Riley is a professor in the Department of Fisheries and Wildlife, and a scientist in the Partnership for Ecosystem Research and Management (PERM), sponsored by the Wildlife Division of Michigan's Department of Natural Resources.
 In the Land Grant tradition at MSU, Dr. Riley has a three-way assignment in research, teaching, and outreach.

 At Michigan State, we conceptualize the system of wildlife management being comprised of three overlapping dimensions: habitats, wildlife organisms, and people.
 What drives Dr. Riley's day-to-day activitities is a desire to create more effective management of wildlife through increased knowledge and synthesis about human dimensions of the conservation enterprise.
 No matter where you are in the world, the work of conservation gets done through management in a framework of governance.
 That fact necessitates better information about people and understanding of their interactions with wildlife, and the systems within which those interactions occur and are governed.